Become a Web 3.0 developer in 1 month

 Solidity deep dive

 Solidity is the programming language used to build smart contracts on Ethereum.
 The prerequisites for the bootcamp will require you to learn the basics of Solidity.
 In this module, you will learn and practice intermediate and advanced concepts.
-You will then use your newfound Solidity skills to build an ERC20, ERC721, and ERC 1155 token contract from scratch!
-Don’t worry, this is a group exercise and will get you warmed up to start building on your own.
-Finally, you will be given all the necessary information for your final project.
-By the end of this module, you will have formed your teams and finalized your Dapp idea.
+You will then use your newfound Solidity skills to build an ERC20 and ERC721 token contract from scratch!

 Learning how to build and scale a Dapp is not enough.
 As a Solidity developer, you will be expected to learn how to build smart contracts that are secure against adversarial attacks.
 In this part of the course, you will gain a deeper understanding of the common vulnerabilities in Solidity and how to defend against them.
 You will be asked to “break” a DeFi app and drain all of the money out of it.
 Finally, there will be a fun challenge for you to complete at home where you are asked to discover various vulnerabilities in smart contracts.